bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-03-ref-readonly.md

 > The `in` modifier allows the compiler to create a temporary variable for the argument and pass a readonly reference to that argument.
 > * [(Microsoft, 2023)](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters#in-parameter-modifier).

-This is the attribute that makes sure we cannot change to location of the pointer at the call-site of our method.
+This is the attribute that makes sure we cannot change the location of the pointer at the call-site of our method.

 ### RequiresLocation attribute